JeremS/cljss-core/README.md

 FIXME

 ## Todo
- - change the not and empty pseudo classes so they dont conflict with clojure.core functions
  - remove the special case of descendant type of selectors
   - it provides allows for a uniform simplfication of combined selectors (think combination of the selectors inside c-> for instance which is not currently done